Nature40/spatialMaxentPaper/docs/_docs/090_spatialMaxent_short_introduction.md

 ![]({{ site.baseurl }}/assets/images/settings2.png)
-#### The `allModels` setting
-You can set the `allModels`setting to true if you want to generate output not only for the last model with the selected variables, features and regularization multiplier but for each step of the FFS, FVS and regularization multiplier tuning. **Be very careful with this setting!** If it is set to true depending on your input data huge amounts of data will be generated and the processing time will increase considerably.
-It is not recommended for the output of large rasters and high amount of variables.
+#### Optional output of summarized grids
+With the setting `cvGrids ` it is possible to omit the output of the summarized html page and grids of cross-validation or spatial cross-validation.
+The grids average, max, median, min and stddev will not be written to disc if this parameter is set to false.

+#### Calculate a final Model
+The setting `finalModel ` can be used to train one model at the end with the selected variables, the selected features and the selected regularization-multiplier and all presence records.

 #### general notes
 The FFS, FVS and regularization multiplier tuning all have large processing times.
-Especially if the FVS is done and there are lots of input variables alone in the first step of the FFS this can lead to a large amount of models to be trained if the input consists of 10 variables 45 models are trained in the first step of the FVS if it consists of 20 variables it increases to 190 models.
+Especially if the FVS is done and there are lots of input variables alone in the first step of the FVS this can lead to a large amount of models to be trained if the input consists of 10 variables 45 models are trained in the first step of the FVS if it consists of 20 variables it increases to 190 models.
 Just keep in mind, that the whole process can take a while.
-In this case consider trying out the parallel processing of these processes by setting `threads` larger than 1.
+In this case consider trying out the parallel processing of the FVS by setting `threads` larger than 1.

 If you are working on the command line these are the parameters to use: